-For a real treat you can't get anywhere else in Reno, try going to a movie at the Fleischmann Planetarium and Science Center on the UNR campus in Reno.
+For a real treat you can't get anywhere else in Reno, try going to a movie at the Fleischmann Planetarium on the University of Nevada campus in Reno.
 Feature films in the Star Theater are shown in SkyDome 8/70™ large-format.

 If you haven't seen a movie like this, you'll be amazed.
-It isn't as huge as IMAX, but I think it gives you more of a feeling of being right in the middle of the action.
-Even though the Fleischmann Planetarium and Science Center opened way back in 1963, technology has been kept up-to-date.
+It isn't as huge as IMAX, but it gives you more of a feeling of being right in the middle of the action.
+Even though the Fleischmann Planetarium opened way back in 1963, technology has been kept up-to-date.
 You'll enjoy a Spitz SciDome digital projector capable of producing brilliant shows and 3-D images.

 Admission and Free Exhibits at the Fleischmann Planetarium

 Tickets for all movies and star shows are $7 for adults and $5 for children ages 3 to 12 and seniors 60 and over, but admission is free for Planetarium members.
 If you plan on seeing several films and star shows a year, Planetarium membership can save you money.

 Admission to the Planetarium Exhibit Hall and science store is free.
 Exhibits are changed on a periodic basis, but there is always something interesting you can see without spending a dime.

 Exhibits include large models of Earth and the Moon, the International Space Station, and the Gravity Well black-hole simulator.
 The Planetarium's lower level includes the Art/Space Gallery of artwork with some type of astronomy theme, NASA featured projects, Amazing Space, and View Space (also called the Hubble Gallery), a program of news and research findings from the Space Telescope Science Institute in Baltimore, Maryland.